Before you consider replacing or scraping your appliance, read these shocking facts first!

 Repair Don’t Replace

-Keep your appliances working for as long as you can.
+The best thing you can do for the planet is to keep your appliances working for as long as you can.

 - Source replacement parts, like laptop batteries, genuine fridge bulbs and oven heating elements, online.

-- Revamp tired old appliances with specialist touch up paint, dedicated cleaning products and replacement cosmetic parts, like cooker knobs or fridge shelves.
+- Revamp tired old appliances with touch up paint, dedicated cleaning products and replacement cosmetic parts, like cooker knobs or fridge shelves.
 (You can find all of these on our site.)

 Find A New Owner